 Tami Kay Lee

-Ms. Lee is Senior Counsel with substantial experience in defense of carriers against insurance coverage/bad faith liability and agent/broker malpractice involving multi-million dollar exposures.
+Ms. Lee has substantial experience in defense of carriers against insurance coverage/bad faith liability and agent/broker malpractice involving multi-million dollar exposures.
 Her experience includes litigation defense work on a wide range of insurance policies and providing coverage opinions involving commercial general liability, reinsurance coverage, excess coverage liability, errors and omissions, directors/officers, manuscript type policies, and up and coming coverage trends relating to cyber liability and data breach losses.

 Ms. Lee has defended corporations, individuals, general contractors, developers/subcontractors, surplus lines carriers, agents/brokers, and accountants through various forms of alternative dispute resolution including arbitrations.
 She also finds her expertise in appellate work with the Ninth Circuit Court of Appeals and various California Appellate District Courts from briefing to oral arguments.
 Her extensive litigation background and appellate work takes a lawsuit from the cradle to the grave.